Neural Thermodynamics: Entropic Forces in Deep and Universal Representation Learning: Emergence of Gradient Balance and Equipartition Property

 From a physics perspective, we have proved an equipartition theorem (ET).
 The elements in the matrix $\E [g_ig_i^T]$ can be seen as the temperature (or, the average energy) felt by each parameter.
 The trace $ \Tr \E [g_ig_i^T]$ thus gives the temperature of the layer.
 That different layers emerge to have the gradient second momentum is an explicit form of the ET and means that the entropy $S$ must be evenly spread out across every layer.
 Because the standard ET in physics is a property of thermal equilibrium, our result may be seen as an extension of the physical law to the out-of-equilibrium dynamics of learning.
 See Figure~\ref{fig:balances} for the emergence of layer and neuron balances in a ReLU network.
 We train on the MNIST dataset, but the labels are generated by a teacher ReLU network and trained with an MSE loss.
 Also, see Appendix~\ref{app:exp} for examples of training trajectories and for an example with a self-attention net.

 \paragraph{Polynomial Network}

 Now, consider the case where $R(h)$ is a diagonal matrix such that $R_{ii}(h)= h^d$ corresponds to a polynomial activation.
 This type of network is also a variant of homogeneous networks \cite{du2018algorithmic}.
-For these networks, one can show that the converge to a state where every layer's gradient norm is $d$ times that of the previous layer, leading to gradient explosion (See Appendix~\ref{app sec: polynomial net}).
+For these networks, one can show that the converge to a state where every layer's gradient norm is $d$ times that of the previous layer, leading to a gradient exploding or vanishing problem (See Appendix~\ref{app sec: polynomial net}).

 \paragraph{Self Attention}

 Consider the case when a model has a generic form: $\ell(x,W, U) = \ell(x,WU)$, where $W$ and $U$ are matrices.
 The loss can contain other trainable parameters, which we ignore.
 Define $G_W = \E_{x\in\mathcal{B}}\nabla_W \ell(x,W,U),\quad G_U =\E_{x\in\mathcal{B}}\nabla_U\ell(x,W,U)$, and one can prove the following relation: \begin{theorem} (Gradient Alignment) For all local minimum of Eq.\eqref{eq: free energy}, we have